 \subsection{Oscillating fifth force}

-In figures \ref{fig:zoomfigure} from model \rom{3} $(L_C =1$ Mpc/h $,\, z_* =0.1, \, \beta_+ = 8, \, \beta_- = 8)$ panels labelled A-C show zoomed in snapshots corresponding to regions marked A-C in the top left panel.
-At the centre location of each zoomed in panel, marked by a cross, circle and triangle respectively, we sample the scalar field value throughout the simulation runtime.
-Part of the resultant time series of the scalar field values is shown in figure \ref{fig:grav_oscillation}.
+In figures \ref{fig:zoomfigure} from model \rom{3} $(L_C =1$ Mpc/h $,\, z_* =0.1, \, \beta_+ = 8, \, \beta_- = 8)$, the panels labelled A-C show zoomed-in snapshots corresponding to the regions marked A-C in the top left panel.
+At the centre location of each zoomed-in panel, marked by a cross, circle, and triangle, we sampled the scalar field value throughout the simulation runtime.
+Part of the resulting time series of the scalar field values is shown in figure \ref{fig:grav_oscillation}.
 In figure \ref{fig:oscillating_smoothed} we show a similar time series of a randomly selected location in model \rom{1}.
-We provide the observations \begin{enumerate} \item All of the locations sampled in figure \ref{fig:grav_oscillation} show a smooth low-frequency evolution, while in figure \ref{fig:oscillating_smoothed}, we see an extreme low-frequency evolution with several switches in minimum and additional large amplitude, high frequency oscillation modes. \item Although both sampling locations B and C in figure \ref{fig:zoomfigure} seem to reside in screened regions at redshift $z=0.6$, it appears that neither remain screened.
-Although the magnitude of their background values are both increasing steadily, the oscillation amplitudes are comparable and more or less constant in time \item Site C in figure \ref{fig:zoomfigure} shows initial effective screening, showing variations in the field value of $\lesssim 1 \%$. \end{enumerate}
+We list our observations below. \begin{enumerate} \item All of the locations sampled in figure \ref{fig:grav_oscillation} show a smooth low-frequency evolution, while figure \ref{fig:oscillating_smoothed} shows an extreme low-frequency evolution with several switches in the minimum and additional large-amplitude high-frequency oscillation modes. \item Although sampling locations B and C in figure \ref{fig:zoomfigure} both seem to reside in screened regions at redshift $z=0.6$, it appears that neither remains screened.
+The magnitudes of their background values increase steadily, but the oscillation amplitudes are comparable and more or less constant in time. \item Site C in figure \ref{fig:zoomfigure} shows an effective screening initially, with variations in the field value of $\lesssim 1 \%$. \end{enumerate}